-Carpal tunnel surgery is typically recommended only for severe cases or when non-surgical treatments fail.
+Carpal tunnel surgery can help severe or persistent cases, but many patients improve with non-surgical treatments like bracing, injections, and myofascial release therapy.
+It is typically recommended only for severe cases or when non-surgical treatments fail.
 While it can relieve symptoms, many patients achieve similar or better results with conservative therapies—without the risks or recovery time of surgery.

 If your hands are constantly numb, weak, tingling, or painful, it’s natural to start thinking about surgery.
 Carpal tunnel syndrome can make even the simplest daily tasks—like typing, holding a phone, or buttoning a shirt—frustrating and painful.